trust-mfn-berlin/animals-as-objects/vault/story.Knut.md

 <figcaption>

 _Keeper Thomas Dörflein and “Knut” when he was just a few months old, 2007.
-(AZGB, photo Bröseke.
+(AZGB, image: Bröseke.
 All rights reserved.)_

 </figcaption>